Talk of the Town - September 2020

 If you’ve ever gotten nostalgic for your favorite Brooks family barbecue and sides at their two popular restaurants, you’re about to be rewarded for your patience.
 And then some.

-Brian Brooks is planning on opening B.B.’s Que and More within the next couple of weeks at the site of the old Sonic restaurant, where Washington Street meets U.S. 90.
+Brian Brooks ha opened B.B.’s Que and More at the site of the old Sonic restaurant, where Washington Street meets U.S. 90.
 The location is set back a little from the road, so Brian dressed up the exterior with lots of orange (his favorite color) so it’ll catch your eye as you drive by.

 The new place is the next incarnation of the Brooks family’s previous venues.
 The original, opened in 1998 by Brian’s parents, Judi and Tommy Brooks, was on Highway 90 in Waveland.